CleverCloud/terraform-provider-clevercloud/docs/index.md

 page_title: "clevercloud Provider"
 subcategory: ""
 description: |-
-  CleverCloud provider allow you to interract with CleverCloud platform.
+  CleverCloud provider allow you to interact with CleverCloud platform.
 ---

 # clevercloud Provider

-CleverCloud provider allow you to interract with CleverCloud platform.
+CleverCloud provider allow you to interact with CleverCloud platform.